AI Assistant Quick Start

 A ready-to-paste prompt that lets an AI manage your event via the API.

-Want an AI assistant to manage your event for you - add guests, issue tickets, edit speakers - without learning the API yourself?
-Generate a key, paste the prompt below into your AI, and hand it your .env file.
+Want an AI assistant to manage your event for you - add guests, issue tickets, edit speakers, set up polls - without learning the API yourself?
+Generate a key and paste one short block of text into your AI.
 That’s it.

 How to use it